inband/spcor/extras/vmx/adding-interfaces.md

 The default number of ports on xMX is 10.
 However this can be increased - to 96 virtio in lite mode.
+[Juniper link]https://www.juniper.net/documentation/en_US/vmx/topics/task/configuration/vmx-chassis-active-ports-configuring.html#:~:text=You%20can%20specify%20the%20number,added%20to%20the%20VFP%20VM.)

 ```